DIGNITY PALM SPRINGS is an independent lay organization that is seeking

 GLBTQ issues and to celebrate Mass.
 We took a statement of the then only

-recently completed Second Vatican Council (the quote is in the box
+recently completed Second Vatican Council (quote is in the box

 at the right) as our inspiration in the choice of a name for our

 organization.
-After just a few years, the organization had
+In only a very few years, the organization had

 developed into the high-profile nationwide advocate for all GLBTQ